 An extraordinary 5-Course plant-based nosh with a focus on root vegetables is available at Porta.
-If this is not rare enough, pair it with sustainable and biodynamic wines from Paul Jaboulet Aine’s collection.
+If this is not rare enough, pair it with organic wines from Paul Jaboulet Aine’s collection.
 These wines are produced by one of France’s most distinguished winemakers, the Frey family, who has carved a name in being certified with Sustainable Farming practices.
 They’re now progressively adopting biodynamic farming where each plot of land is manually ploughed by horses, in a dedicated quest to commit to a spiritual-ethical-ecological approach in producing wines.

 Porta is proud to introduce gourmands such a unique wine collection that undergoes stringent and meticulous production techniques.
 Each of Paul Jaboulet Aine’s label possesses relish and precision, with a sweetness of the fruit and a caressing texture that is at its most compelling and alluring.

 Your evening begins with Lotus Root crisps and kombu-braised daikon.
 A dash of black vinegar, sesame oil and spiced Romesco puree whets the appetite for the next dish.

 The Purple Potato Soup tempts with multi-dimensions of intensity, textures and contrast; from decadent crème fraiche to light crispy wonton skin, and the complex flavor profile of harissa oil.
 This dish is best paired with an easy wine that comes with a deceptive complexity, Cotes du Rhone Parallele 45 Blanc 2017.
 Intense, fruity yet floral, with round, generous and elegant notes of a balanced finish on the palate.